 Discussing an example of an incident is an excellent way to start considering resources and challenges.
-Figure 3 is an image of a tractor overturn incident.
+The following image is of a tractor overturn incident.
 Discussion topics and questions can include:

-- Scene size up

-- Hazard identification
+- Scene size up - Hazard identification

 - Is the tractor and/or implement running?

 - Additional resources

 - Time of day, both from a discovery and response point of view